The Clayer: Surfacing

 25. What if I pay for the course and do not watch the videos during the course period, will I have unlimited access to the course information and videos for an unlimited time?

-You will have unlimited access to the videos and course information throughout the duration of the e-course (March 11th thru April 18th) plus for two more months after the course ends until June 18th.
+You will have unlimited access to the videos and course information throughout the duration of the e-course (January 25th to March 3rd, 2016) plus for six more months after the course ends until September 3rd, 2016.
 After that you will no longer have access to the course information or videos.

 26. What if I never sign into the class, watch the videos, or do any of the assignments during the time of e-course.
 Will I able to get a refund?